Whitby Writers Group

 Q. How many members do you have?

-A. There are 18 people on our list, of which around half attend regularly.
+A. There are over 20 people on our list, of which around a third attend regularly.
 Some live too far away or have clashing commitments, but have asked to remain in touch, to receive meetings reminders and other news by email.
 You are welcome to join the Group on this basis.

 Q. How do I get on the mailing list?